syhpoon/xenvman/README.md

 which defines what images to build/fetch, what and how many containers to spawn, what files to mount inside containers, what ports to expose etc.

-A template script is run by an embedded JS interpreter inside `xenvman` server.
+A template script is run by embedded JS interpreter inside `xenvman` server.
 One template is just one javascript file located withing a template base directory (defined by `tpl.base-dir` configuration parameter, or `XENVMAN_TPL.BASE_DIR` environment variable).

-A template file name must follow the format: `<name>.tpl.js` and can be located either directly withing tpl base dir or in any sub-directory.
+A template file name must follow the format: `<name>.tpl.js` and can be located either directly within tpl base dir or in any sub-directory.

 A fully qualified template name consists of javascript file name without `.tpl.js` suffix, preceeded by directory names relative to template base dir.